Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ___

   Implemented parts of the main game code including:

 * Power-up system and mechanics of power-up effects
 * Player/Enemy/Object collision and destruction
 * Player input/controls

 # 7. Project Schedule
 # 8. Meetings Summaries
+## i.
+Group Meetings
+### Thursday, August 25th
+**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles and David Xu
+**Time:**
+**Summary:**  During our first official group meeting, we collectively decided that we wanted to develop a side scrolling space shooting game called *Shootem Doods* using the Unity Game Engine.
+In addition, we decided that we wanted our game to have a three way power-up system and branching level paths.

+### Thursday, September 22nd
+**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles and David Xu
+**Time:**
+**Summary:**  We officially delegated our team roles at the beginning of this meeting before finalizing the power-up concepts and talking about documentation.

+### Tuesday, September 27th
+**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles and David Xu
+**Time:**
+**Summary:**  The main objective of today's meeting was to decide what our first level was going to look like.
+Once we finished sketching it out, we broke off into our subgroups.
+The programming team worked on finishing up the power-up system while the art/design team continued to flesh out the design of the first level and the documentation team discussed Assignment #1.

+### Sunday, November 26th
+**Team Members Present:**  Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick and Jonah Knickles
+**Time:** 1:00 pm - 3:30 pm
+**Summary:**  Today's meeting was purely about the final presentation on Monday, November 27th.
+We spent the first ten to fifteen minutes divvying up the slides and the rest of the meeting practicing our talking points with each other.

+## ii.
+Programming Team Meetings
+### Saturday, September 3rd
+**Team Members Present:**  Steven Chase Bernard, Jacob Hinton and Brandon Kilpatrick
+**Time:**
+**Summary:**
+### Friday, September 23rd
+**Team Members Present:**  Jacob Hinton, Brandon Kilpatrick, and David Xu
+**Time:**
+**Summary:**

+## iii.
+Documentation Team Meetings
+### Thursday, October 20th
+**Team Members Present:** Elise Falgout, Jacob Hinton, Brandon Kilpatrick and Jonah Knickles
+**Time:**
+**Summary:**

+## iv.
+Art/Design Team Meetings